rowatc/Diplomacy-AI/README.md

 ## Goals

-1. near term: an **AI that systematically out-performs state-of-the-art bots (e.g. D-Brane, KestasBot) in Gunboat Diplomacy** (without negotiation).
+1. near term: an **AI that systematically out-performs state-of-the-art bots (e.g. Albert, D-Brane, KestasBot) in Gunboat Diplomacy** (without negotiation).
 <!-- 1.
 2020 or later: a **winning entry in the annual Automated Negotiating Agents' Competition (ANAC) Diplomacy League**.
 Entrants submit negotiating agents that play by being coupled to [D-Brane](https://link.springer.com/article/10.1007/s10489-017-0919-y), which picks moves.
 See the [2019 call for participation](http://www.iiia.csic.es/~davedejonge/bandana/files/call_for_participation_2019.pdf) (deadline 20 May); negotiations use the [BANDANA framework](http://www.iiia.csic.es/~davedejonge/bandana), which has well-defined semantics.
 -->
 1. an **article in an internationally recognised AI journal** describing our work.
 (The ANAC Diplomacy League was part of the [IJCAI](https://www.ijcai.org), International Joint Conferences on Artificial Intelligence.)